sanjay-shah/sanjay-accounts-layer7/README.md

 sanjay:accounts-layer7
 ======================

 A login service for Layer7 OAuth2.0.
-See the project page on Meteor Accounts for more details.
+See the project page on Meteor Accounts for more details: https://www.meteor.com/accounts

 Currently only `authorization_code` grant type is supported.